Alex Rider (character)

-Alexander "Alex" Rider is a title character and the protagonist of the Alex Rider novel series by British author Anthony Horowitz.
+Alexander Rider is a title character and the protagonist of the Alex Rider novel series by British author Anthony Horowitz.
 He has also been featured in three short stories written by Horowitz based in the same canon as the series; Secret Weapon, Christmas at Gunpoint and Incident in Nice.

 Alex is a boy who works for MI6, the British international intelligence service.
 When fourteen years old, Alex was forced into this occupation after MI6 noticed Alex's many talents.
 He has not only worked for MI6, but also the CIA, SCORPIA (in Scorpia), and the Australian Secret Intelligence Service (in Snakehead).

 In the film adaption of Stormbreaker, Alex Rider was portrayed by Alex Pettyfer, and in the Amazon Prime TV series, he is portrayed by Otto Farrant.

 Development

 Horowitz came up with the idea for the series when he thought about creating a teenage equivalent of James Bond.

 He initially considered several possible names for the character before finally settling on Alex Rider.
 Rider's last name comes from the Bond girl Honeychile Rider from the novel Dr. No.

 Alex was originally to have had dark hair, but after Horowitz saw several surveys that said teenage girls preferred blonde boys, he created him as fair haired instead.